-Alright, so you had a look ahead of the computational side of 2.3, let me come back to the most basic equations just symmetric, positive, definite equations.
-Ku=f, and consider OK, how do we measure whether K is nearly singular.
-OK, let me just ask that question.
+Alright, so you had a look ahead of the computational side of 2.3, let me come back to the most basic equations, just symmetric, positive definite equations.
+Ku=f, and consider okay, how do we measure whether K is nearly singular?
+Okay, let me just ask that question.
 That's the central question.
-How to measure, when K, which is, we're assuming be symmetric positive definite, nearly singular?
+How to measure, when is K, which is, which we're assuming be symmetric positive definite, nearly singular?
 How to measure that?
 How to know whether we're in any danger or not?
-OK.
-Well, first you might think OK, if it is singular its determinate is zero.
+Okay.
+Well, first you might think okay, if it is singular its determinant is zero.
 So why not take its determinant?
 Well determinants, as we've said, are not a good idea numerically.
 First, they're not fun to compute.
 Second, they depend on the number of unknowns, right?
-If I just have twice the identity, suppose k is twice the identity matrix.
+If I just have twice the identity, suppose K is twice the identity matrix.
 You could not get a better problem than that, right?
-If k was twice the identity matrix the whole thing's simple.
-Or if K is, suppose K is one millionth of the identity matrix.
-OK, again, that's a perfect problem, right?
+If K was twice the identity matrix.
+Okay, again, that's a perfect problem, right?
 If K is one millionth of the identity matrix, well to solve the problem you just multiply by a million, you've got the answer.
 So those are good.
 And we have to have some measure of bad or good that tells us those are good.
-OK.
+Okay.
 So the determinant won't do.
-Because the determinant of two I would be two to the nth, the size of the matrix.
+Because the determinant of 2 I would be two to the nth, the size of the matrix.
 Or the determinant of one millionth identity would be one millionth to the n.
 Those are not numbers we want.
 What's a better number?
 Maybe you could suggest a better number to measure how close is the matrix to being singular.
 What would you say?